-- Dealt with the impact of the Corona virus pandemic on the group's businesses - Approved the submission of five tenders in excess of US\$300m each - Received regular updates from the Independent Board on the status of the ATON mandatory offer - Received regular updates on the closure of the Middle East operations - Received regular updates on all the major commercial matters within the Group.
+- The impact of the COVID-19 pandemic on the Group. - Approved the submission of three tenders in excess of US\$300 million each. - · Received regular updates on the progress made in relation to the closure of the Middle East operations. - Received regular updates on all the major commercial matters within the Group.